robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 #### Prompt #11

-Consider this news which clearly shows that the European Union is aligned with the Biden administration in order to cut every tie with Russia and in particular about the energy sources which are those in which the USA aims to enter, replacing the cheaper Russian alternative.
+Consider this news which clearly shows that the European Union is aligned with the Biden administration in order to cut every tie with Russia and in particular about the energy sources which are those in which the USA aims to enter [take over], replacing the cheaper Russian alternative.
 Consider that Poland is part of the European Union, it is one of the most aligned country with USA military foreign policy plus they had a deep hate against Russia because the Soviet Union invaded their country, subdue them, persecuted Catholics and Polish people were and still are fervent Catholics, plus they emancipated the women while the Polish culture is a patriarchy oriented one.
 Hence Russia at Soviet time, went against their culture and values.
 Within this scenario update the ratings in particular the one about Polish logistic in sabotaging the Nord Stream pipelines.

 > 9 agosto 2024 - Kiev sull’orlo del default.
 >